 To select a theme, go to Online Store > Themes on the left sidebar and customize the default theme.
 Shopify offers both free and premium themes.
 You can check out the available styles for the free themes and use any of these for your store.

-The upside about premium Shopify themes is that they are built using professional designs, contain better code quality, provide premium support, and are jam-packed with lots of useful features.
+The best thing about premium Shopify themes is that they are built using professional designs, contain better code quality, provide premium support, and are jam-packed with lots of useful features.
 Make sure you are checking out the user reviews before choosing a premium theme just to evaluate how well it worked out for them.

 b.
 Create a stunning logo